Rules

 Research Station

-Players who report to the research station may report to one of three play areas: research, politics, and competition.
+Players who report to the research station may report to one of five play areas: research, politics, publishing, and competition (there are two competition areas).

 Conduct Research

-Players pay a researcher to pull three idea tokens from the idea bag.
-If any idea tokens pulled match their researcher, then they keep the research idea tokens.
+Players pay a researcher to rolle three idea dice.
+If any dice thrown match their researcher, then they keep the research idea tokens.
 If no tokens match their player token, then they receive money.
 (White scholars collect 5 Florin, while Green/Purple/Orange scholars collect 20 florin.)

 Politics Station